flancian/garden/agora pkg chapter.md

       - this is as kept by the community agreeing to cooperate on such a list: the community of the [[agora]].
 - The Agora network should be built on a federated protocol to limit the negative impact of diasporas.
 Groups might temporarily diverge in their views enough to want to run separate Agoras, but ideally Agoras should be able to cooperate on problems and solutions for which there is enough ideological alignment, and eventually merge back.
 - #pull [[agora protocol]]
+- Individual Agora instances, initially provisioned and maintained by like-minded groups but later moving to a fully distributed model, are expected to **federate** and organize into a greater [[Agora network]].
+- We describe below how this network can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

 ## Graph definition
 - Being built around a knowledge graph, an Agora can be defined as a set of vertices or **nodes** `N` (each mapping to an entity in a knowledge base) and **edges** `E` (each mapping to a relationship between entities, annotated by context).